zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

   > This setting does not work for users of the Agora Web SDK.

+- `keepLastFrame`: Sets whether or not to show the last frame of a user in the region after the user leaves the channel:

+  - `0`: (Default) The user's last frame does not show in the region.
+  - `1`: The user's last frame shows in the region.

 ### Path of the recorded files

 Use either of the following parameters to set the path of the recorded files.